AngleProtocol/angle-docs/README.md

 ## ✏️ [Contributing to this doc](https://github.com/AngleProtocol/angle-docs)

+This documentation portal is maintained by Angle Labs Inc., a company which, among other things, contributes to the Angle Protocol.

-This documentation portal is the up-to-date source of truth for Angle Protocol functionality and production contracts.
+This doc is built to be the up-to-date source of truth for Angle Protocol functionality and production contracts.
 If there is anything unclear or out of date, please [submit a pull request](https://github.com/AngleProtocol/angle-docs) to the `angle-docs` repository.

 The Angle Protocol is designed for an international audience.
 Anyone is therefore welcome to translate pages of this documentation portal or articles published in the [Angle blog](https://blog.angle.money) in its home language.